firstbatchxyz/swan-contracts/README.md

 ```

 **Step 5.**
-Deploy the contracts on localhost (forked Base Sepolia) using Deploy script:
+Deploy the contracts on localhost (forked Base Sepolia by default) using Deploy script:

 ```sh
 make deploy